martenjj/multics-mimetypes/README.md

 ==================

-This small package installs MIME types and file icons for Multics source code and archive files.
-When browsing local directories or FTP archives, applicable files will be shown with a distinctive icon and can be configured to open appropriately.
+This small package installs MIME types and file icons for Multics (http://www.multicians.org) source code and archive files.
+When browsing local directories or FTP repositories, applicable files will be shown with a distinctive icon and can be configured to open appropriately.

 It has been developed and tested using KDE, but the installed MIME type data and icons follow the freedesktop.org standard and so in